esmero/archipelago-documentation/docs/open_api.md

 Beginning with Archipelago 1.4.0, Archipelago is shipped with a standard implementation of a set of OAI-PMH functions.
 This includes a full Open API Configuration for OAI-PMH in the Metadata API Module, a corresponding OAI-PMH View, and two corresponding OAI-PMH Metadata Display Templates (Wrapper and Item to output object data into Dublin Core XML).
 All of these components are necessary to enable OAI-PMH functionality in your Archipelago.
 Please see the notes below that further explain the specific OAI-PMH `verbs` (request and response types) supported by Archipelago's default configuration.
 Please see the [OAI Protocol for Metadata Harvesting Specifications](https://www.openarchives.org/OAI/openarchivesprotocol.html) for more information about OAI-PMH functions.

+This module could be extended to be used with other Open APIs, in addition to the default OAI-PMH configurations.

 ### Quick Local Test Drive for OAI-PMH

 The default configurations (specifically the View, see more details below) limits the OAI-PMH queries to members of the 'Biodiversity Heritage Library Collection' (Node #25 as ingested via the default AMI Demo Set).